How to prepare for an aged care assessment

 - The GP or other health professional’s contact details

-Step 4: The assessment
+Step 4: What happens after the assessment